Air Defender 23

 In the multinational Air Defender 23 exercise, 25 nations train together in the airspace above Europe in joint air operations.

-Belgium, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Hungary, Italy, Japan, Latvia, Lithuania, Luxembourg, Norway, Poland, Romania, Slovakia, Spain, Sweden, Turkey, United Kingdom, United States, Greece.
+The following nations are participating: Belgium, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Italy, Japan, Latvia, Lithuania, Netherlands, Norway, Poland, Romania, Slovenia, Spain, Sweden, Turkey, United Kingdom, United States.

-The participating nations will mainly be exercising from the locations of
+The participating nations will mainly conduct operations from the sites at:

 Jagel/Hohn in Schleswig-Holstein